 Maintenance frequency comparisons against traditional roofing

 Traditional asphalt roofs often need patching, shingle replacement, and frequent moss or algae cleaning.
-Metal systems, when installed and detailed correctly, require far less hands-on attention from you.
-Quality Exteriors focuses on assemblies that can handle wind, rain, snow, and sun with minimal upkeep.
+Metal systems, when installed and detailed correctly, require far less hands-on attention from homeowners.
+A well-built roofing system focuses on assemblies that can handle wind, rain, snow, and sun with minimal upkeep.
 Fewer repairs and service calls protect not only your budget but also your peace of mind.
 That reduced maintenance burden is a major reason more homeowners are moving to metal in 2026.

 Maintenance advantages of a metal roof